ugonnaagwu/practicechangeremote/Week 1/[PM1.2] Define needs.md

     * Save the white board.
     * Take a screenshot and post it to your team.

-There are no right or wrong answers.
-This is a first take.
-We'll revisit and iterate.
-It's ok to have a few options early in the week.
-Choose one direction by Friday.

 ## Follow up

 Share your problem statement with your coaches.
 By the end of the week, narrow it down to one.